Detecting Glaucoma Early

 An example of a visual field examination, in an eye with glaucoma.
-This test is performed to measure peripheral (side) vision or visual field.
+This test measures peripheral (side) vision or visual field.
 With this test, the visual field looks like a map.
-Light areas are those which are seen best.
-Dark areas are seen poorly.
+Light areas show where vision is strongest.
+Dark areas show where vision is weak.

 “Initially, glaucoma affects peripheral (side) vision… if untreated, glaucoma may eventually affect central vision.”